Winchester Mystery House: As a tourist attraction

 The house became a tourist attraction nine months after Winchester's death in 1922.
 The house was in disrepair and considered to be of no monetary value.
 A group of investors purchased the property subsequently leasing the house to John and Mayme Brown who turned it into an attraction.
 They later purchased the house in 1931.
 There were many room additions and deletions made to the home after Winchester's death.

 The first tour guide of the house was Mayme Brown.
 Past neighbors, friends, and workers for Winchester were distressed when they read about superstitious claims being made about the house and Winchester, and were upset the Browns were making money from falsehoods.
 They described Winchester as clearheaded and savvier with finances and business than most men.

-In 1924, Harry Houdini briefly visited the house and was reportedly impressed by its unusual layout and architectural novelties, but could not make a detailed investigation because of more pressing engagements.
-According to some accounts, Houdini suggested tour operators employ "Winchester mystery house" as a promotional name for the property.
+In 1924 Harry Houdini briefly visited the house and was reportedly impressed by its unusual layout and architectural novelties but could not make a detailed investigation because of more pressing engagements.
+According to some accounts, Houdini suggested tour operators use "Winchester mystery house" as a promotional name for the property.

 When Keith Kittle, a past Disneyland and Frontier Village employee, became the general manager in 1973, the house was in poor shape.
 He had the house renovated in the 1970s and 1980s and added a Winchester rifle museum.
 He sought historical landmark status and began an advertising campaign that included large billboards along the highways.
 The billboards feature a silhouetted house with implications that a ghost encounter was possible.
 Attendance increased as he played off the history and superstition that was already circulating.
 Kittle was general manager until 1996.